 Proposal to Change Sale Commission structure:

 In the last meeting, the proposal for changes to commissions was put on hold till after the Spring Sale and an analysis of “whether funds for CAG are the driver for our sales events” plus whether the city has expectations on setting commission amounts.
 Beryl reported that she discussed the city’s practice of setting a 25% commission with Linda Johnson.
 Linda expressed that 25% is what the city requires for all its art sales as fair compensation for use of city facilities.
-Discussion ensued and it was decided that CAG is comfortable adhering to the 25% commission for future sales.
+Discussion ensued and it was decided that CAG Board supports adhering to the 25% commission for future sales.
+This is guidance for the sale project team and does not preclude the sale project committee considering and recommending alternate compensation formulas for consideration.

 CAG Record Keeping: Beryl has done the huge chore of organizing all prior records, including past newsletters.
 They are organized in binders in our library.
 It was agreed that keeping records on paper rather than electronically is optimal for now.